serafinmaciej/ScalaConsultants.github.io/_posts/2014-07-21-developing-your-first-galaxy-gear-app.markdown

 - Android
 ---

 Samsung Galaxy Gear2 smartwatches are some nice new wearables from Samsung.
-As you probably know creating a widget for Gear2 involves some HTML, CSS and last, but not least, JavaScript skills.
+As you probably know, creating a widget for Gear2 involves some HTML, CSS and last, but not least, JavaScript skills.
 In other words - we will be developing on Tizen OS.

 Gear2 hit the market only 3 months ago so there aren't many noteworthy tutorials on the web.
 Unfortunately, only [2 decent official video tutorials](http://developer.samsung.com/samsung-gear#) are available.
-Besides that you can find some valueable information on Gear by looking up the [denvycom.com blog](http://denvycom.com/blog/?s=gear+2) and...
+Besides that you can find some valuable information on Gear by looking up the [denvycom.com blog](http://denvycom.com/blog/?s=gear+2) and...
 To be honest - that's all we've got.

 Our WearLabs™ team recently managed to develop an [Android application, which successfully takes advantage of Galaxy Gear2 functionalities](http://fieldsofwar.co/).
 I was the one to focus on the smartwatch side of the game and actually really enjoyed it.
-That's why I came up with an idea to share, what I've learnt and maybe encourage a few of you to develop some new fancy Gear2 apps.
+That's why I came up with an idea to share what I've learned and maybe encourage a few of you to develop some new fancy Gear2 apps.

 Code shown in this post can be [downloaded from my repository](https://github.com/ScalaConsultants/galaxy-gear2-tutorial).
 Feel free to play with it or even use it in your own projects.

 ##Setting up the environment & troubleshooting
 Follow the [official install guide](http://developer.samsung.com/samsung-gear#) carefully and you're all OK.
-Remember about dealing with certification matters, because you will NOT be able to run your own applications, neither even build and launch existing tutorial ones.
+Remember about dealing with certification matters, because you will NOT be able to run your own applications, nor will you be able to build and launch existing tutorial ones.
 Don't forget to push the certificate into Galaxy Gear device.
 Also be sure to enable USB debugging on smartwatch and check 'Unknown sources' option in the Gear Manager app.

 ##Understanding the application
 Now, when your IDE is ready, it's time to install and import [official HelloAccessory tutorial project](http://img-developer.samsung.com/contents/cmm/HelloAccessory.zip).
-As you can see the app is divided in 2 separate pieces, the Android host-side, and the wearable/ gear-side.
+As you can see the app is divided into 2 separate pieces: the Android host-side, and the wearable/gear-side.
 This is the most common scenario called integrated app type.
 Android-side service-based class runs the logic, which controls the Gear widget.

 ~~~ android
 public class HelloAccessoryProviderService extends SAAgent {